scottluskcis/github-report-generator/README.md

 5. Most of the REST API endpoints used in this repository use a Fine-Grained Access Token.
 Follow the steps at [Creating a fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) to generate the value to be used for `GITHUB_TOKEN` in the settings shared in step 4 and be sure to copy the generated token as it is needed in the next step.

-    > [!NOTE]
-    > You will want to set the organization you are generating the report for as the owner of the Fine-Grained PAT

     1. Repository access should be set to **All repositories**
     2. For Repository Permissions set **Read Only** access for the following areas: [Commit statuses, Contents, Discussions, Issues, Metadata, Pages, Pull requests]
     3. For Organization permissions set **Read Only** access for the following areas: [GitHub Copilot Business, Members]